IBM/python-sdk-core/Authentication.md

 ## VPC Instance Authentication
-The `VpcInstanceAuthenticator` is intended to be used by application code running inside a VPC-managed compute resource (virtual server instance) that has been configured to use the "compute resource identity" feature.
+The `VPCInstanceAuthenticator` is intended to be used by application code running inside a VPC-managed compute resource (virtual server instance) that has been configured to use the "compute resource identity" feature.
 The compute resource identity feature allows you to assign a trusted IAM profile to the compute resource as its "identity".